scottjingtt/scottjingtt.github.io/_includes/about/en.md

 ---
 ### News
+- June 2022: I will be serving as a volunteer mentor for CVPR 2022 welcoming students from underrepresented groups and first-time attendees to the world of artificial intelligence and computer vision.
+It is an honor to contribute to improving the diversity of the CV community.
 - June 2022: I start a new position as a **Computer Vision Intern** at *Zillow Group, Inc.*
 - May 2022: We get one paper on domain adaptation accepted by **IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)**.
 Congratulations to Haifeng.
 - May 2022: Our paper about sketch-based image retrieval is accepted by **IEEE Transactions on Image Processing (TIP)**.